Deal of the Century: Release

 The film was released theatrically in the United States by Warner Bros. on November 4, 1983.
 It grossed $10,369,581 at the domestic box office.

 The film was released on DVD by Warner Home Video in 2006.
-This version is currently out of print.
-It was eventually reissued by the Warner Archive Collection in 2014.
+It was reissued by the Warner Archive Collection in 2014.

 Reception

-Deal of the Century was poorly received by critics, as the film holds an 11% rating on Rotten Tomatoes from 9 reviews.
+Deal of the Century was poorly received by critics, as the film holds a 10% rating on Rotten Tomatoes from 10 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.